-Tyson had won the WBA belt in a largely dull 12-round victory just two months earlier over James “Bonecrusher” Smith where are the whirlwind WBC Champ had struggled with Smith repeatedly grabbing and holding him every time he got close.
+Tyson had won the WBA belt in a largely dull 12-round victory just two months earlier over James “Bonecrusher” Smith.
+That’s where the dynamic WBC Champ had struggled with Smith repeatedly, grabbing and holding him every time he got close.

-Still, he landed far more of the clean punches over the 12 rounds and there was no dispute that he deserved the decision.
-However, questions were now arising as to whether the twenty-one-year-old Tyson was going to ascend to Heights where Larry Holmes and Muhammad Ali had before him.
+Still, Tyson landed far more of the clean punches over the 12 rounds and there was no dispute that he deserved the decision.
+However, questions were now arising as to whether the twenty-one-year-old Tyson was going to ascend to Heights where Larry Holmes and Muhammad Ali had before him?

-Those two iconic names had essentially defined the Heavyweight Championship in the 60s, 70s, and 80s.
+Those two iconic names had essentially defined the Heavyweight Championship in terms of number of title wins and defenses in the 60s, 70s, and 80s.

-But, in this fight with the 29-1-1 Thomas, Tyson reasserted his tremendous hand speed and power for all to see.
+And in this fight with the 29-1-1 Thomas Tyson reasserted his tremendous hand speed and power for all to see.

 Tyson finally landed a solid right and with Thomas’s guard down at his waist, a booming left sending him spilling over his left side and onto his back.

 Legendary referee Carlos Padilla administered account, but it wasn’t necessary, as Thomas didn’t beat it.
-And his Hall of Fame trainer for the fight, Angelo Dundee, had already jumped into the ring to make sure the fight would be stopped.
+And, Thomas’ Hall of Fame trainer for the fight, Angelo Dundee, had already jumped into the ring to make sure the fight would be stopped.

 The victory pushed Tyson’s record at that time to 30 – 0, 27 KOs.
-And, just two months later “Iron Mike” was back in the ring wiping out Tony Tucker over 12 rounds to capture the IBF version of the title and also become the first Undisputed Heavyweight champion since Ali held all of the belts in the 1970s.
+And, just two months later “Iron Mike” was back in the ring wiping out Tony Tucker over 12 rounds to capture the IBF version of the title.
+Thus, he became the first Undisputed Heavyweight champion since Ali held all of the belts in the 1970s.

-Tyson would go on to face prison time after a rape conviction in Indiana in 1992.
+Tyson later would face prison time after a rape conviction in Indiana in 1992.
 But, he emerged three years later and eventually recaptured the Undisputed Crown over the course of wins in 1995 and 96.
-But, that’s when Evander Holyfield upset him with an 11th round TKO, again, in Vegas.
+Only, to have Evander Holyfield upset him with an 11th round TKO, again, in Vegas.

 Holyfield also suffered the dubious embarrassment of Tyson biting part of his ear off in their bizarre rematch in June the following year.
 Tyson never regained a portion of the title after that night.